How do I properly enter a tank's bottom, top and initial elevations, using the Operating Range input fields?

 Elevation (in Physical section of tank properties) - Ground elevation of the tank.
 If you're modeling a ground storage tank, this elevation may be equal to the base elevation.
 If modeling an elevated storage tank, this will be lower than the base elevation.

 Inactive Volume - This volume is the inaccessible volume of the tank that is below the tank active operating range and can become important in water quality simulations subject to the selected mixing model.
 For example if the minimum elevation is set to 22 m but the base is set to 20 m, the inactive volume should be set to the volume of the storage between 20 and 22 m.
+For circular and non-circular constant area tanks, this volume will be considered in water quality simulations, subject to the selected mixing model.
+For variable-area tanks, this value is for reference only.

 See article below for more on top-fill tanks.